km-clay/vicut/README.md

                 Execute a Vim command on the buffer, and capture the text between the cursor's start and end positions as a field.
-                Fields can be optionally given a name, which will be used as the key for that field in formatted JSON output.
+                Fields can be optionally given a name, which will be used as the key for that field in formatted JSON output, or used to map fields to placeholders if using --template

         -m, --move <VIM_COMMAND>
                 Logically identical to -c/--cut, except it does not capture a field.